View of Mt Blanc from Val Thorens

 This video shows the World Cup Skicross from December 2013:

-Val Thorens Skicross: skiing the course
+Val Thorens Skicross: Skiing the Course

 Skicross World Cup, Val Thorens

-When the course is not being used for training or competitions, it is open to anyone to ski or board it.
-It's usually fine for children of Bronze Star level to tackle, and probably confident 3-stars.
-It's remodelled every year, and before and after competitions, so the difficulty does change somewhat.
 Also, it's easier first thing in the morning when perfectly groomed, before ruts are dug by the flags; and hard snow is a lot faster than snow which is soft because it's fresh, or because it's warm in the afternoon in spring.

 Have a great time on the Val Thorens Skicross / Boardercross.

-HTML Comment Box is loading comments...
+Comment Form is loading comments...